2022 History Degree Guide

 History Degrees Remain Stable

-The United States has 1,404 different schools where you can get a degree in history.
-This year's Best Colleges for History ranking compares 309 of them to identify the best overall programs in the country.
+There are 1,486 schools offering degrees in history in the United States.
+This year's Best History Schools ranking compares 567 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom history rankings further below.

 What Are The Requirements For a Degree in History